Platinum Jubilee of Elizabeth II: 3 June

 On 3 June, a service of thanksgiving for the Queen's reign was held at St Paul's Cathedral.
-The Archbishop of York praised the Queen for being "still in the saddle" and thanked her "for staying the course".
+The Archbishop of York Stephen Cottrell praised the Queen for being "still in the saddle" and thanked her "for staying the course".
 After the service, members of the royal family attended a reception at London's Guildhall, hosted by the Lord Mayor.
 The Queen did not attend these events, after having experienced "discomfort" at Trooping the Colour on 2 June.

 Princess Anne visited Edinburgh Zoo, where she met Ukrainian orphans.
 She visited HMS Albion and inspected a guard of honour before boarding the ship, where she met members of the ship's company and representatives from charities across Scotland supported by the Queen and Anne as patrons.

 The Corby Pole Fair was held to coincide with the jubilee.
 In Newmarket, a parade was held.
 In central London, more than 100 corgis took part in a parade organised by the UK Corgi Club and Great Corgi Club of Britain.